taunsquared/taunsquared.github.io/_brainplay/2017-09-14-Pilot-Data-Aronauts-EP.md

 Xiao -- improvising solos to new songs with only a week to practice as a full band
 Goncalo -- playing djembe and shaker

 The set will be highly improvisational yet based on the skeletal structure recorded in [these rehearsals](https://www.dropbox.com/sh/nbccpx24soqlv53/AABhVeZI8fDLKASI8K0wEkvqa?dl=0).
-Because the set is also interactive, we've posted lyrics and \[dance suggestions in brackets\] here:
+Because some of the songs are also interactive, we've posted lyrics and \[dance suggestions in brackets\] here:

 ### The Cuttlefish Song